risingwavelabs/risingwave-docs/docs/tutorials/real-time-ad-performance-analysis.md

     bid_id BIGINT,
     click_timestamp TIMESTAMP
 ) WITH (
-    'connector' = 'kafka',
+    connector = 'kafka',
-    'kafka.topic' = 'ad_click',
+    kafka.topic = 'ad_click',
-    'kafka.brokers' = 'message_queue:29092',
+    kafka.brokers = 'message_queue:29092',
-    'kafka.scan.startup.mode' = 'earliest'
+    kafka.scan.startup.mode = 'earliest'
 ) ROW FORMAT JSON;
 ```

 :::tip
-`'kafka.scan.startup.mode' = 'earliest'` means the source will start streaming from the earliest entry in Kafka.
+`kafka.scan.startup.mode = 'earliest'` means the source will start streaming from the earliest entry in Kafka.
 Internally, RisingWave will record the consumed offset in the persistent state so that during a failure recovery, it will resume from the last consumed offset.
 :::

 Now we have connected RisingWave to the streams, but RisingWave has not started to consume data yet.
 For data to be processed, we need to define materialized views.
 After a materialized view is created, RisingWave will start to consume data from the specified offset.